dschonholtz/ValueInvestorsClub/README.md

 It's great, but I have a problem with resolving exchanges.
 I didn't capture country of origin data when scraping initially.
 Huge mistake!

+So I had a ticker and a name in my DB, and I had pricing data which had tickers, prices and exchanges.

 I can fix this in a couple more days of scraping and updated my DB, but I would rather get done what I can even if it isn't perfect so I don't discover other things like this while sinking more work into a dataset.

 I pulled some additional CSV's from here.
-They have a good mapping of US companies, their names to tickers. https://datahub.io/core/nyse-other-listings
+They have a good mapping of US companies to their associated tickers. https://datahub.io/core/nyse-other-listings

 I pushed that into numpy and lowercased all of the company names and tickers.

-Then I'll go through each company and find a company ticker that exists in one of my US csvs.
-Then I'll check the first word in company name exists somewhere in the associated ticker list from companies CSV and partially matches the company name in the pricing data.
+Then I went through each idea, found
+Then I checked that at least one of the words 3 or more characters in length is in a company name in the csv and the database.
+I also checked that the word isn't in a list of extremely common words.

 If all of that checks out, then I'll look up each price for each of the days relative to the post day and add the performance metrics.